Payroll Help

 You will need to set up your workers comp codes at the company level before you can assign them to each employee.
 To set up at the company level:

-Settings > Payroll Settings > Workers’ Comp Settings
+1. Go to Settings > Payroll Settings > Workers’ Comp Settings

-• Enter each six-digit code, an optional description, your employer hourly rate, and employee hourly rate as listed on your rate notice.
-Note: The employer has the option to pay both the employer and employee share of the rates so that the employees will not have payroll deductions for these premiums.
-If you choose to pay the entire amount on your employees’ behalf, enter the entire rate (employer + employee) in the employer rate box, and enter “0” in the employee rate box.
+• Note: The employer has the option to pay both the employer and employee share of the rates so that the employees will not have payroll deductions for these premiums.
+If you choose to pay the entire amount on your employees’ behalf, enter the entire total rate (employer + employee) in the employer rate box, and enter “0” in the employee rate box.

 Marking Non-worked Hours Exempt from Industrial Insurance

 When calculating Washington Industrial Insurance, the number of hours worked should not include any non-worked hours, such as vacation or holiday hours.
 To prevent the insurance from calculating non-worked hours, you can indicate this when adding or editing your hours types.
-Note that the default hour types Vacation, Sick, and Holiday are already set to “Non-Worked Hours,” so they will not be included in the calculation.
-To set up other hours to exclude the insurance calculation:
+The default hour types Vacation, Sick, and Holiday are already set to “Non-Worked Hours,” so they will not be included in the calculation.

 4. Click Save.